-But, for many of us, more work leads to more stress and a lower quality of life.
-Without time to unwind, take care of your home, spend time with loved ones, enjoy our hobbies, connect with friends, and generally live a more balanced life.
+But, for many of us, more work leads to more stress and a lower quality of life without time to unwind, take care of our homes, spend time with our loved ones, enjoy our hobbies, connect with friends, and generally live a more balanced life.
 Stress is the #1 cause of health problems – mentally and physically.
 And there are few things that stress us out on a consistent basis like work does, especially when it takes away from all of the other things that life has to offer.

 American Workers are the Outliers

-And if all of this data tells anything, it’s that we are the outliers, not the norm.
+And, if all of this data tells us anything, it’s that we are the outliers, not the norm, in the working world.
 Why are we the outliers?

-- The decline of the union has led to less paid time off and other leave benefits.
-The U.S. has the 3rd lowest trade union participation rate of OECD countries on record, at just 9.9% of the workforce, and that rate has been declining for decades.
+- The decline of labor unions has led to less paid time off and other leave benefits.
+The U.S. has the 3rd lowest trade union participation rate of OECD countries on record, at just 9.9% of the workforce.
+That rate has been trending downward for decades.

 - Cultural value of money over everything else.
 We love money, we want more of it, and we think money can buy happiness.
 And the more we work, the more we get paid.
 Or, so the theory goes.

-- It’s been drilled in our heads that we are lazy compared to emerging market counterpart workers in India, Mexico, China, and other parts of Asia.
+- It’s been drilled into our heads that we are lazy compared to emerging market counterpart workers in India, Mexico, China, and other parts of Asia.
 Who isn’t?
 And what is our mental image of the work environments in those locales?
-To validate those fears, our jobs are being outsourced to the cheap labor in those countries.
-In reality, the U.S. trails only a handful of countries in productivity per person.
+To validate those fears, our jobs are being outsourced to cheap labor in those countries.
+In reality, the U.S. trails only a handful of countries in productivity per worker per country.